Is Paris Safe for Solo Female Travelers? Safety Guide 2025.

 The main things to be aware of are pickpockets and scammers.

-• If children or adults approach you with bracelets or tickets or are trying to sell something it is likely a scam.
+- If people approach you with bracelets or tickets or try to sell something it is likely a scam.
 Don’t engage and walk away.

 Which is safer: London or Paris?